wintercms/docs/plugin-components.md

 <a name="page-list-properties"></a>
 ### Page list properties

 Sometimes components need to create links to the website pages.
 For example, the blog post list contains links to the blog post details page.
 In this case the component should know the post details page file name (then it can use the [page Twig filter](../cms/markup#page-filter)).
-October includes a helper for creating dynamic dropdown page lists.
+Winter includes a helper for creating dynamic dropdown page lists.
 The next example defines the postPage property which displays a list of pages:

     public function defineProperties()
     {